 Proper introductions will help them avoid feeling uncomfortable in a meeting.
 This even increases their confidence and establishes rapport with the clients.

 You might be invited to a lunch or dinner meeting or an after-hours gathering with your coworkers.
 This requires you to follow table and meal manners while interacting with them.

 Avoid drinking alcohol unless everyone in the group has agreed to order drinks.
 If possible, don’t bring smelly food that could throw off your clients easily.
 Be mindful of your manners at the dining table, which involves more than the proper handling of a fork and knife.

 Gossips and rumors ruin the reputation of the victim as much as the ones spreading it.
-Avoid gossiping against anyone, especially a client or manager.
+Avoid office gossip as much as possible, especially a client or manager.

 At the same time, avoid participating in eavesdropping and anything that can take up unproductive time.
-Doing so helps contribute to eradicating a negative work environment at your company.
+Doing so helps contribute to eradicating a negative work environment and can enhance business culture at your company.